Legal Separation Agreements Are Often Key To Final Divorce Judgments

 If you are considering divorce, but are hesitant to make that decision, you may wonder whether legal separation is an option.
 In order to be “legally” separated, you must go through essentially the same court procedures as a divorce; however in the end you are not divorced.
 A legal separation can be converted into a divorce at a later time if desired.

-If you and your spouse are not in agreement, then our family law attorneys at Clark Law Offices can answer your questions and advise you on the court procedures including how your spouse gets notified that you filed, when there will be a hearing to decide who lives in the home, who pays certain bills, how alimony is determined, the parenting schedule (if there are children involved), how to obtain documentation and information needed for your case, and how long the process could last.
-Of course, every case is unique and therefore a precise time line cannot be provided.
+If you and your spouse are not in agreement, then our family law attorneys at Clark Law PLLC can answer your questions and advise you on the court procedures including how your spouse gets notified that you filed, when there will be a hearing to decide who lives in the home, who pays certain bills, how alimony is determined, the parenting schedule (if there are children involved), how to obtain documentation and information needed for your case, and how long the process could last.
+Of course, every case is unique and therefore a precise timeline cannot be provided.